JackieBinya/jacqueline-binya-website/content/posts/using-hugo.md

 2. <a href="https://www.youtube.com/playlist?list=PLLAZ4kZ9dFpOnyRlyS-liKL5ReHDcj4G3" class="article-link">Hugo - Static Site Generator | Tutorial</a>

 After going through the tutorials I followed the Hugo official <a href="https://gohugo.io/getting-started/" class="article-link">documentation</a> on getting started.
-My theme of choice was <a href="https://themes.gohugo.io/hugo-theme-anubis/" class="article-link">Anubis</a>, I chose it because its styling is minimalist and clean and most importantly the styling wasn't too opinionated I had lots of room to play around and twerk the styling without having to change a lot of the original styling.
+My theme of choice was <a href="https://themes.gohugo.io/hugo-theme-anubis/" class="article-link">Anubis</a>, I chose it because its styling is minimalist and clean and most importantly the styling wasn't too opinionated I had lots of room to play around and tweak the styling without having to change a lot of the original styling.

 ## Other Technologies used in creating my blog